-Ellis Whittam, in agreement with management, provides us with the following services:
+WorkNest, in agreement with management, provides us with the following services:

-- development of our documentation throughout the period of our contract and keeping it updated for: - o changes in Health and Safety legislation relevant to us - o organisational changes which affect our management system - a general risk assessment in the first part of the contract that forms the basis of our risk management programme and helps us plan our future actions to reduce risk. - a consultant visit to train senior managers and to support our implementation of this Policy by: - o assisting us to complete specific risk assessments - o providing further training, as agreed, on relevant agreed topics - o reviewing and auditing our health and safety procedures and legal compliance - o providing advice on implementing changes and system procedures.
+- development of our documentation throughout the period of our contract and keeping it updated for: - changes in Health and Safety legislation relevant to us - o organisational changes which affect our management system. - a general risk assessment in the first part of the contract that forms the basis of our risk management programme and helps us plan our future actions to reduce risk. - a consultant visit to train senior managers and to support our implementation of this Policy by: - assisting us to complete specific risk assessments - o providing further training, as agreed, on relevant agreed topics - o reviewing and auditing our health and safety procedures and legal compliance - o providing advice on implementing changes and system procedures.

-Ellis Whittam is also contracted to:
+WorkNest is also contracted to:

-- fulfil the role of 'Competent Person', providing advice and assistance on Health and Safety issues - provide for us a telephone advisory service available 24 hours per day, 365 days of the year - provide crisis help if we have a serious accident or incident involving the Enforcement Authorities - provide legal fees insurance, the terms of which are defined in our insurance policy document - provide briefings to help keep us up to date with new and forthcoming legislation.
+- fulfil the role of 'Competent Person', providing advice and assistance on Health and Safety issues - provide for us a telephone advisory service available 24 hours per day, 365 days of the year - provide crisis help if we have a serious accident or incident involving the Enforcement Authorities - provide briefings to help keep us up to date with new and forthcoming legislation.